As a landlord, there is a lot to understand about rental property maintenance and repairs.

-The general rule is approximately 1% of the home value per year.
-So if your rental house is worth $200,000, you can expect around $2,000 a year in repairs and maintenance.
+The general rule in budgeting for rental property maintenance and repairs is approximately 1% of the home value per year.
+So, if your rental house is worth $200,000, you can expect around $2,000 a year in repairs and maintenance.

 But this article isn’t about how much you should budget.
-It’s about making sure you choose the right person/company to help you complete those maintenance calls and repair requests.
+It’s about making sure you choose the right person or company to help you complete those maintenance calls and repair requests.

-They’ll be a great person to bounce ideas off of and can help you keep your tenant safe and happy.
-And hopefully in your home for 20 years!
+It’s essential to think of your contractor, your maintenance and repair person or people, as a partner in your business.
+They’ll be a great person to bounce ideas off of and can help you keep your tenant safe and happy and hopefully in your home for 20 years.

-If your house isn’t ‘rent ready’ then you’ll need to a contractor to help you get it up to par.
-If it’s already ‘rent ready’ then you’ll need someone to make sure your tenant’s taken care of when they do call.
+If your house isn’t “rent ready,” then you’ll need to talk to a contractor to help you get it up to par.
+If it’s already “rent ready,” then you’ll need someone to make sure your tenant’s taken care of when they do call.

-It’s one of the most important partnerships you’ll make.
+It’s one of the most significant partnerships you’ll make.

 It’s tempting to find and use a contractor whose prices are the cheapest.
 And we understand the need to handle your investment dollars wisely.
 But be careful; you often get what you pay for.

-That isn’t to say that low-priced contractors always do a poor job; we know some solid contractors who were at the lower end of the cost spectrum.
+That isn’t to say that low-priced contractors always do a poor job; we know some solid contractors at the lower end of the cost spectrum.

 Still, you need to be careful.
 Poorly done work can come back and cost you double to fix.
 We have plenty of stories about that if you want to hear them.